OpteBiz-Inc/factomes/docs/Quickstart.md

 Are you new to FactoMES?
 Here are a few simple steps to get going right away!
 In very little time, you can start up the project and start exploring.

 ## Install FactoMES
-Installation is simple and can be done in under 3 minutes!
+Installation is simple and can be done in few minutes!
 Let's get started and install now.
 Here's how you can install a module on the Ignition gateway:

 ### 1. Download the module :